radixmo/freeshop/readme.txt

 ## About

-This theme is based on [UnderStrap] (https://github.com/holger1411/understrap) which was started by huge fans of Underscores, Bootstrap, and Sass who decided to combine these into a solid WordPress Theme Framework.
+This theme is based on [UnderStrap] (https://github.com/holger1411/understrap) which was started by @holger1411, a huge fan of Underscores, Bootstrap, and Sass, who decided to combine these into a solid WordPress Theme Framework.

-You can use FreeShop as a starter theme and build out your own theme on top of it.
-Or, you can use it as parent theme and create your own child theme.
+However, FreeShop is meant to be customised rather than be used 'as-is'!
+Use me as a starter theme and hack the core code to achieve the look and feel you want.

 ## License
 Freeshop is released under the terms of the GPL version 2 or (at your option) any later version.